 For outbound SMTP, this is usually port 465.
 For inbound pop, this is usually port 995.
 Check with your web host to ensure the correct ports are available.

-Lastly, make sure that any and all computers accessing your website backend, WHM or cPanel have up to date anti-virus and anti-malware protection.
+Lastly, make sure that any computers accessing your website backend, WHM, or cPanel have up-to-date anti-virus and anti-malware protection.
 When implementing your website security, there’s no point in securing the front door if you leave the back door wide open.

 The number one thing you can do to increase your WordPress security is to keep WordPress up to date.
 Most WordPress updates include security updates to fix potential security vulnerabilities.
 Test major WordPress updates for compatibility before deploying to your production website.

-There are a number of security plugins available for WordPress.
-Personally, I prefer BulletProof Security, as it forms it’s core security via the .htaccess file which controls access permissions for files and folders as well as other security configuration settings.
+There are s security plugins available for WordPress.
+I used to use BulletProof Security, as it forms its core security via the .htaccess file which controls access permissions for files and folders as well as other security configuration settings.
 Even if BPS is deactivated, your .htaccess file will continue to function.
-Other popular security plugins are WordFence, iThemes Security, Sucuri Security, All In One WP Security & Firewall and many others.
+However, a large .htaccess file will affect your website performance due to it being executed for every page load.
+So, I’ve since switched to WordFence.
+Other popular security plugins are iThemes Security and Sucuri Security, All In One WP Security & Firewall, and many others.
 Pick one with good ratings/reviews that you’re comfortable with but realize that any of these security plugins are potentially the weakest link in the chain.
 Some of them will be rendered ineffective or severely degraded should the plugin become deactivated for any reason.
 Their security is also close proximity, on server protection and these plugins will NOT prevent DDoS (distributed denial of service attacks).
 What you want to strive for is security that begins off your server, at the perimeter.
 If the threat can’t even get to your server, then you won’t have to rely only on close proximity security.
 It’s also important to note that with each additional plugin that you add to your WordPress installation, you open up another possible avenue for exploits.
 Many free plugins are coded with features and functions taking priority and security is often an afterthought.

 Web Application Firewall (WAF)